 Euripides (c.
 480-406 BC) was, along with Aeschylus and Sophocles, one of the three great tragedians of classical Athens.

-Richard Eyre worked for ten years in regional theatre in Leicester, Edinburgh and Nottingham.
-He was producer of the BBC's Play for Today from 1978 to 1981, and was Artistic Director of the National Theatre from 1988 to 1997.
-He has since worked widely in theatre and opera - including in the West End, at the National Theatre and the Royal Opera House, on Broadway and in Aix-en-Provence. .....
+Richard Eyre is a theatre director, writer and former Artistic Director of the National Theatre (a position he held from 1988 to 1997).
+He has worked widely in theatre and opera - including in the West End, at the National Theatre and the Royal Opera House, on Broadway and in Aix-en-Provence.
+His film and television work includes The Ploughman's Lunch, Tumbledown, Iris, Notes on a Scandal, and Changing Stages, a six-part look at twentieth-century theatre. .....

 Imad Farajin worked as an actor for nine years and started writing plays in 2002.
 In 2007 he won the Al-Qattan Foundation's Young Writer Award for his play, Chaos.
 Imad also writes extensively for television.